-- Determine where in your home your family will gather for each type of disaster.
-Try to keep this gathering place away from windows. - Discuss exactly what to do if everyone must evacuate your home.
+• Determine where in your home your family will gather for each type of disaster.
+Try to keep this

+- gathering place away from windows. - Discuss exactly what to do if everyone must evacuate your home.
 Identify several exits from each room.
 Pick a meeting place outside, like a nearby fire hydrant or a mailbox. - Make special arrangements for elderly or disabled people. - Animals are not allowed in emergency shelters.
-Make arrangements for your pets. - Protect important papers, documents, and keepsakes in waterproof containers.
+Make arrangements for your pets. - Protect your family's important papers, documents, and keepsakes in waterproof containers. - Educate your family about hazardous utilities such as water, gas, electricity, etc. and how to turn them off in the case of an emergency.